alumxi22/website/content/giving/capital.md

 No. Unfortunately we are not a 501(c)3, so donations are not tax deductible.
 It has something to do with the IRS thinking our membership is exclusive (if you can believe that!)

 **How will we financially manage the donated funds?**
 We will put the endowment donations into conservative investments such as highly rated bond funds.
-If reasonable we will attempt to have this managed passively by the board in order to avoid fees associated with a management firm but will eb looking into low cost options for non-profits.
+If reasonable we will attempt to have this managed passively by the board in order to avoid fees associated with a management firm but will be looking into low cost options for non-profits.

 **What do we anticipate the Xi fixed costs being over time?**
 The fixed costs of keeping the house are ~$100,000 annually.
 This includes property taxes of ~$40,000, paying off the current mortgage, and paying for a minimum level of utilities and other services.